neuml/txtai/docs/examples.md

 The examples directory has a series of notebooks and applications giving an overview of txtai.
 See the sections below.

+---
+**NOTE**

+When running on Google Colab, you may encounter a `ContextualVersionConflict` exception when importing certain libraries.
+The reason for this is that some Colab packages need a restart after upgrading so simply restarting the kernel and rerunning the import will make the exception go away.

+---

 ## Semantic Search

 Build semantic/similarity/vector/neural search applications.